Welcome to the official podcast page for Recovering from Religion.

 Please email us at firstname.lastname@example.org.

-If you think you’d like be one of guests, or share your story with our listeners, we want to hear from you as well.
+If you think you’d like be one of guests, or share your story with our listeners, we want to hear from you.

 Meet your podcast hosts:

 Tim Rymel, M.Ed. is the author of Rethinking Everything: When Faith and Reality Don’t Make Sense (2018), Going Gay (2014), and the business book, Everything I Learned About Management I Learned From Having A Kindergartner (2012).
-He is also a member of the American Psychological Association in both educational psychology and the Society for the Psychological Study of Lesbian, Gay, Bisexual and Transsexual Issues.
+He is also an associate member of the American Psychological Association.
 He holds a graduate degree in education from Colorado State University where he focused his research on cognition and transformative learning.

 Tim was an evangelical Christian minister for nearly 25 years, including six years as a leader in “ex-gay” ministry at what was once the world’s oldest and most renowned conversion therapy organization.
 During that time he married a woman and they had two daughters.
 Following his divorce Tim began rethinking everything he believed to be true.

 Tim’s work has appeared in HuffPost and the Good Men Project where he writes on the confluence of religion, politics and sexuality.
 He has also been featured on Fox News Radio, Vice News Media, and Public Radio, and in several media outlets, including ThinkProgress, BuzzFeed, and the Advocate.

-Tim lives in Northern California with his spouse, Abel, his daughter, G, and an odd little terrier named Habib.
+Tim lives in Northern California with his spouse Abel and an odd little terrier named Habib.

 “Education is not the filling of a pail, but the lighting of a fire.”